 When it comes to retaining quality people, nothing is more important than having them work for a manger they respect and feel has their best interests at heart.
 Are your managers taking the time to reward and recognize their people?
 Do they take the development of their people seriously as a top priority?
 Are they promoting their people’s efforts and exposing them to new opportunities and ways of contributing?
 Are you moving your people around to support different client groups and learn about different parts of the company and the industry?
 Are you exposing them to people and opportunities outside the company, such as conferences and industry events, where they can meet new people and learn new things?

 Also, are you individualizing the way you manage people and creating a personal value proposition for each team member?
 Perhaps a member of your team has a two-hour commute (not unheard on in New York!).
 Maybe you can allow her to work from home twice a week.
 Perhaps someone on your team has a child with special medical needs.
 Maybe you can create a flexible work schedule so that he can attend his child’s therapy sessions.
 Maybe someone on your team is a diehard soccer fan.
 How about letting him or her leave early on Wednesdays so that they can attend their kid’s soccer games?
 Different things matter to different people.
 Are you personalizing the work opportunities for each of your people?

 At the end of the day, your people are your most valuable asset.
 Are you treating them that way or taking them for granted?

 About the Author

-Larry Bonfante is CIO of the United States Tennis Association and founder of CIO Bench Coach, LLC, an executive coaching practice for IT executives.
+Larry Bonfante is a practicing CIO and founder of CIO Bench Coach, LLC, an executive coaching practice for IT executives.
 He is also author of Lessons in IT Transformation, published by John Wiley & Sons.
 He can be reached at Larry@CIOBenchCoach.com.